Tamgineer/Tamgineer/README.md

 - 👋 Hi, I’m @AethernetX
-- 💫 My main programming language is C#, but I can confidently work in C++ and JavaScript.
+- 💫 My main programming language is C#, but I can confidently work in C++ and JavaScript too.
 - 👀 I’m interested in graphics programming, game devving, game engine devving, Ai, computer generated art and more!
 - 🌱 I’m currently learning C++ and working on my indie game
 - 📫 You can reach me through my twitter @AethernetX